hoon0303/Google_ML_Bootcamp_2024/02 Kaggle/README.md

 We evaluated the performance of each model using the **ROC AUC** score as the primary metric.
 To ensure that our models generalized well to unseen data, we utilized **K-fold cross-validation**.
 This approach effectively prevented overfitting and provided a robust evaluation of the model's performance.
 After comparing various models, **CatBoost** and **XGBoost** showed the best performance.
 These models were further fine-tuned through hyperparameter optimization and used as the base for more advanced techniques.

 ### 4. Stacking and Ensemble Techniques
 To further enhance the predictive performance, we employed **stacking** as an ensemble method.
-By combining the predictions of multiple models (including CatBoost, LightGBM, XGBoost, etc) into a meta-model, we were able to leverage the strengths of each model, resulting in a more robust and accurate final prediction.
+By combining the predictions of multiple models (including CatBoost, LightGBM, XGBoost, etc.) into a meta-model, we were able to leverage the strengths of each model, resulting in a more robust and accurate final prediction.

 ## Reference
 - Walter Reade, Ashley Chow.
 (2024).
 Binary Classification of Insurance Cross Selling .
 Kaggle. https://kaggle.com/competitions/playground-series-s4e7